Irene890/Cloud-Tasks/Amazon VPC Implementation Challenge.md

 HA subnets?

 1. Created new VPC with CIDR block 10.0.0.0/16
-2. Create Public Subnets for Highly Available Hosts Create subnets that satisfy the following:
+2. Created 2 Public Subnets for Highly Available Hosts **Subnet**- range of IP addresses.
+Subent resides within a **single AZ**.

-Are capable of hosting infrastructure that can directly access the public internet Are capable of hosting highly available infrastructure Have the word public in the subnet name tag
-3.
+   - One can add resources after adding the subnets.
-Create Route Tables for your Public Subnets
+4. Created Route Tables for the Public Subnets
-Create route tables for each of your public subnets that satisfy the following:
+   **Route Tables** determines where traffic in the subnet is directed to Create route tables for each of your public subnets that satisfy the following:

-The name of each route table contains the word public Local VPC traffic is addressable
-Traffic not addressable within the VPC is routed to the public internet 4.
-Create Private Subnets for Highly Available Hosts Create private subnets that satisfy the following:

-Are capable of hosting highly available infrastructure Are not capable of routing traffic to the public internet Have separate route tables per availability zone
+5. Created Private Subnets for Highly Available Hosts Reosurces in the private subnet are not capable of routing traffic to the public internet

-Have the word private in the subnet name tag
-5.
-Create a Public Security Group
+6. Created a Public Security Group
-Create a security group that satisfies the following:

-Contains the word public in the group's name
-Has a rule that allows inbound HTTPS traffic from all sources 6.
+Created a rule that allows inbound HTTPS traffic from all sources

-Create a Private Security Group
+7. Created a Private Security Group
-Create a security group that satisfies the following:

-Contains the word private in the group's name
-Has a rule that allows inbound HTTP traffic from the public security group 7
+Created a rule that allows inbound HTTP traffic from the public security group
-Create Flow Logs for Public and Private Subnets
-Create flow logs that log all traffic in your subnets to the CloudWatch Logs log group named Challenge-Flow-Logs
+8. Created Flow Logs for Public and Private Subnets **Flow logs** - log all traffic in the subnets to the CloudWatch Logs log group named Challenge-Flow-Logs

 Note: Use the IAM role named challenge-vpc-flow-logs-role to publish logs to the log group